bw139/CO2006-Ben/sprint1.test.md

 ## Contents for TEST SPRINT 1

-The following syllabus will be covered in the test of sprint 1:
+The following syllabus will be covered in the test of sprint 1.

+:warning: You may find questions on all of the materials covered in :movie_camera: videos, :notebook_with_decorative_cover: lecture notes and :computer: lab exercises.

 ### Software develoment practices